Archcord-Community/code-of-conduct/README.md

 ---

+5. Enforcement & Punishments

+Punishments are applied at staff discretion based on the severity and context of the violation.
+The general escalation path is:

+    Verbal Warning — A staff member addresses the behavior directly.
+    Formal Warning — Logged officially.
+Accumulating warnings leads to further action.
+    Mute — Temporary removal of ability to send messages or speak in voice.
+    Kick — Removed from the server but able to rejoin.
+    Temporary Ban — Removed for a set period of time.
+    Permanent Ban — Removed permanently.
+Appeals may be submitted via ticket.

+Some violations — such as doxxing, discrimination, harassment, or sharing CSAM or illegal content — skip directly to a permanent ban with no prior warning.

+Staff are not required to follow this escalation path if the situation warrants immediate severe action.
+Use of alt accounts to bypass a ban results in the ban being made permanent if it wasn't already.

+---

 ## Licensing <a name="licensing"></a>

 This code of conduct is dedicated to the public domain under [Creative Commons Zero v1.0 Universal](LICENSE).